Yaron2334/SystemMonitor/README.md

 ##### Version 1.3.1

 - Fixed an issue, where some variables where not created for users already had the previous version installed.
-- Fixed an issue, where the last setupt page whas not correctly displayed on 200% scaling.
+- Fixed an issue, where the last setup page was not correctly displayed on 200% scaling.

 ##### Version 1.3.0